This article about why Brits wear daffodils in March was published by the Great British Mag content team on 18 March, 2020

 As you walk around the UK in March, you might notice that some people are wearing a daffodil on their coats.
 Brits wear these yellow flowers because it shows they support one of this country’s best known charities: the Marie Curie Cancer Care.

 The Marie Curie Cancer Care tries to ensure everyone diagnosed with cancer is cared for in the best possible way, including palliative care.
 It also helps fund research into possible cures through other organisations.
-It was set up in 1948 and has continued with its goal ever since.
+Founded in 1948, it has continued with its goal ever since.

 The charity was named after Marie Curie, a renowned Polish scientist.
 She experimented with newly-discovered elements to create the theory of radioactivity.
-Unfortunately, over-exposure to the radioactive elements she was researching meant that she developed aplastic anemia and died in 1934.
+Unfortunately, over-exposure to the radioactive elements she researched meant that she developed aplastic anemia and died in 1934.

 Marie Curie remains the only person to win the Nobel Prize in two different fields.
 Because of her link to radioactive decay – a known cause of cancer – and her pioneering work which lead to chemotherapy, she is now the name-sake of the charity.